MarchellaAngelina/MarchellaAngelina/README.md

 - 👋 Hi, I’m @MarchellaAngelina
 - 👀 I’m interested in everything!
 - 🌱 I’m currently learning cpp
-- 📫 How to reach me: linkedin
+- 📫 How to reach me: my personal email or linkedin

 <!---
 MarchellaAngelina/MarchellaAngelina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.